-The first is that simply because an antenna is bigger such as a 15 or 20dBi does not necessarily make it is better.
+The first is that simply because an antenna is bigger such as a 15-20dBi, does not necessarily make it is better.

 Here is an image of the range wireless antennas are most effective, compared with the length or dBi.

-If you simply want range to cover a home a 2-5 dBi antenna will be plenty enough.
-If there are block walls or other interference a larger antenna will not make the signal better.
+If you want the range to cover a home, a 2-5dBi antenna will be plenty enough if there are block walls or other interference, a larger antenna will not make the signal better.